 White shingled houses with white picket fences lined both sides of an oil-black asphalt road.
-Pavements were cast in gold by the evening sunlight.
+The pavement was cast in gold by the evening sunlight.

-Henry marveled at the neatly manicured shrubs and the bright flower beds of begonias, daffodils, and zinnias.
+Henry marveled at the neatly manicured shrubs and the flower beds of budding tulips and daffodils.
 "This cannot be the white bunkhouses!"

 "If you're done gawking," Dale said, "I'll show you what to do.
 Not that it's really all that complicated.
 Then we can head over to the black side."